 This subclause describes the CCA sensitivity requirements for an HT STA with the operating channel width equal to 40 MHz.

 The receiver of a 20/40 MHz STA with the operating channel width equal to 40 MHz shall provide CCA on both the primary and secondary channels.
+If dot 11DynamicSensitivityControlImplemented is false, when the secondary channel is idle, the start of a valid 20 MHz HT signal in the primary channel at a receive level equal to or greater than the minimum modulation and coding rate sensitivity of –82 dBm shall cause the PHY to set PHY-CCA.indication(BUSY, {primary}) with a probability > 90% within 4 s.
+If dot11DynamicSensitivityControlImplemented is true, the start of a valid 20 MHz HT signal in the primary channel at a receive level equal to or greater than the CS/CCA threshold as derived following the procedures given in clause 10.xx shall cause the PHY to set PHY-CCA.indication(BUSY, {primary}) with a probability > 90% within 4 us.

-If dot 11DynamicSensitivityControlImplemented is false, When the secondary channel is idle, the start of a valid 20 MHz HT signal in the primary channel at a receive level equal to or greater than the minimum modulation and coding rate sensitivity of –82 dBm shall cause the PHY to set PHY-CCA.indication(BUSY, {primary}) with a probability > 90% within 4 s. .The start of a valid 40 MHz HT signal that occupies both the primary and secondary channels at a receive level equal to or greater than the minimum modulation and coding rate sensitivity of –79 dBm shall cause the PHY to set PHY-CCA.indication(BUSY, {primary, secondary}) for both the primary and secondary channels with a probability per channel > 90% within 4 s.
+If dot 11DynamicSensitivityControlImplemented is false , the start of a valid 40 MHz HT signal that occupies both the primary and secondary channels at a receive level equal to or greater than the minimum modulation and coding rate sensitivity of –79 dBm shall cause the PHY to set PHY-CCA.indication(BUSY, {primary, secondary}) for both the primary and secondary channels with a probability per channel > 90% within 4 s.
+If dot 11DynamicSensitivityControlImplemented is true, the start of a valid 40 MHz HT signal that occupies both the primary and secondary channels at a receive level equal to or greater than the CS/CCA threshold as derived following the procedures given in clause 10.xx shall cause the PHY to set PHY-CCA.indication(BUSY, {primary, secondary}) for both the primary and secondary channels with a probability per channel > 90% within 4 s.

-An HT STA that does not support the reception of HT-GF format PPDUs shall indicate a {primary} channel busy condition PHY-CCA.indication(BUSY, {primary})) for any valid HT-GF signal in the primary channel at a receive level equal to or greater than –72 dBm when the secondary channel is idle.
+If dot 11DynamicSensitivityControlImplemented is false, an HT STA that does not support the reception of HT-GF format PPDUs shall indicate a {primary} channel busy condition PHY-CCA.indication(BUSY, {primary})) for any valid HT-GF signal in the primary channel at a receive level equal to or greater than –72 dBm when the secondary channel is idle.
 An HT STA that does not support the reception of HT-GF format PPDUs shall indicate a {primary, secondary} channel busy condition (PHY-CCA.indication(BUSY, {primary, secondary})) for any valid 40 MHz HT-GF signal in both the primary and secondary channels at a receive level equal to or greater than –69 dBm.

-the receiver shall indicate a {primary} channel busy condition for any signal at or above –62 dBm in the 20 MHz primary channel.
+If dot 11DynamicSensitivityControlImplemented is false, the receiver shall indicate a {primary} channel busy condition for any signal at or above –62 dBm in the 20 MHz primary channel.
 This level is 20 dB above the minimum modulation and coding rate sensitivity for a 20 MHz PPDU.
 When the primary channel is idle, the receiver indicate a {secondary} channel busy condition for any signal at or above –62 dBm in the 20 MHz secondary channel.
 The receiver shall indicate a {primary, secondary} channel busy condition for any signal present in both the primary and secondary channels that is at or above –62 dBm in the primary channel and at or above –62 dBm in the secondary channel.

 In C.3 MIB Detail